isaacs/node-glob/README.md

 `+(a|{b),c)}`, which would not be valid in bash or zsh, is expanded **first** into the set of `+(a|b)` and `+(a|c)`, and those patterns are checked for validity.
 Since those two are valid, matching proceeds.

+### Comments and Negation

+**Note**: In version 5 of this module, negation and comments are **disabled** by default.
+You can explicitly set `nonegate:false` or `nocomment:false` to re-enable them.
+They are going away entirely in version 6.

+The intent for negation would be for a pattern starting with `!` to match everything that *doesn't* match the supplied pattern.
+However, the implementation is weird.
+It is better to use the `ignore` option to set a pattern or set of patterns to exclude from matches.
+If you want the "everything except *x*" type of behavior, you can use `**` as the main pattern, and set an `ignore` for the things to exclude.

+The comments feature is added in minimatch, primarily to more easily support use cases like ignore files, where a `#` at the start of a line makes the pattern "empty".
+However, in the context of a straightforward filesystem globber, "comments" don't make much sense.

 ## Windows